dracoDevs/go-ebay-plus/README.md

 ## Implemented API Calls

-The following api calls are currently implemented, with limited field support:
+The following API calls are currently implemented, with limited field support:

 -   AddFixedPriceItem
 -   VerifyAddFixedPriceItem
 -   ReviseFixedPriceItem
 -   GetItem

-Implemented in go-ebay-plus
+## Implemented in go-ebay-plus

+The following API calls have been added into this fork for extended usage:

 -   EndItem